srkunze/ckanext-semantic/README.md

 pip install -e git+https://github.com/srkunze/LODStats#LODStats
 </pre>

- - add to your CKAN configuration ini file
+ - add to your CKAN configuration file

 <pre>
 # add this to your plugins